HTTP API

 As explained in dataset structure, each document is stored in its own graph.
 You can navigate from the

-document to the graph using the void:inDataset
+document to the graph using the void:inDataset property.

 Graphs are managed using the SPARQL 1.1 Graph Store HTTP Protocol.